jakelishman/binhbar/articles/teaching/general-fourier-series/part-0-introduction/article.md

-The [next article of this series][part1] runs through the all the background maths for this part of the seminar, including some linear algebra results that the students learned in their first year at university, and then covers the results I hoped the students would discover by playing around with the notebooks.
+The [next article of this series][part1] runs through the all the background maths for this part of the seminar, including some linear algebra results that the students learned in their first year at university.
+The rest of the series covers how to produce the arbitrary series expansions, then looks at the results I hoped the students would discover by playing around with the interactive notebook.

 [fons-prize]: https://www.imperial.ac.uk/natural-sciences/education-and-teaching/fons-annual-prizes-for-excellence/
 [legendre]: https://en.wikipedia.org/wiki/Legendre_polynomials